Allie Quigley: Draft and early teams (2008–12)

 Quigley was drafted by the Seattle Storm with the 22nd overall pick in the 2008 WNBA draft.
 She was cut by the Storm before the season started, and signed as a free agent with the Phoenix Mercury on May 11, 2008.
 She was a bench player for the Mercury, before being cut mid-season in 2009.
-Mercury star Diana Taurasi would later comment that Quigley made a strong impression on the team, saying "‘We saw it instantly.
+Mercury star Diana Taurasi would later comment that Quigley made a strong impression on the team, saying "We saw it instantly.
 She could do things that no one else could do.
 Physically it was a little harder for her; it was early in her career.
 But she showed glimpses of what she could do on the court."

 Quigley played for the San Antonio Stars and Indiana Fever in the 2010 season, and signed with the Seattle Storm in the 2011 season.
 During all three stints, she came off the bench, never averaging more than 7 minutes per game.
 She was cut by the Storm after the 2011 season, and did not play in the WNBA in the 2012 season.
-She has said that she wondered if her career in the WNBA was over, and spent the 2012 summer as a basketball camp counselor in 2012.
+She has said that she wondered if her career in the WNBA was over, and spent the 2012 summer as a basketball camp counselor.

-Chicago Sky (2013–present)
+Chicago Sky (2013–22)

 In March 2013, Quigley was signed by the Chicago Sky, returning to the city where she had played in her college career.
 Pokey Chatman, then-coach and general manager of the Sky, wanted to sign Quigley after watching her play in European leagues.
 In the 2013 season, she continued to be a bench player, averaging 9.4 minutes per game.

 The 2014 season was a banner year for Quigley: she played a career-high 24.8 minutes per game, averaging 11.2 points.
 As a result, she was named the WNBA Sixth Woman of the Year.
 The Sky also had a successful year overall, appearing in their first WNBA Finals after defeating the Atlanta Dream and the Indiana Fever in the playoffs.
 However, they were swept by Phoenix Mercury in the Finals.
 Quigley averaged 25.7 minutes and 14.2 points per game in the playoffs.

 On February 23, 2015, Quigley re-signed a multi-year contract with the Sky.
 That season, Quigley was once again named WNBA Sixth Woman of the Year.
 The Sky achieved a 21–13 record, but were defeated by the Indiana Fever in the conference finals.

 In 2017, Quigley emerged as a starter for the Sky, and was named a WNBA All-Star for the first time in her career.
 She set career records with 32.3 minutes and 16.4 points per game.
 She was named an All-Star again in 2018, and won back-to-back Three-Point Contests in 2017 and 2018.
 Her score of 29 points in 2018 set an all-time record for the Three-Point Contest across both the NBA and the WNBA.